 An imaginative and creative use of public spaces and places in the municipality, for example Yarra’s town halls, community facilities, streets and open spaces.

-Community Arts is open to incorporated community groups and organisations for projects that use arts and cultural practice to enhance community participation, creativity and wellbeing.
+Community Arts supports projects that enhance community participation and engagement in the arts and cultural practice..
 Applications must show that the project meets one or more of the stated objectives in order to be considered for funding:

 provide new opportunities to express and celebrate cultural diversity;

-increase awareness, appreciation and involvement in arts and culture by the Yarra community, and in particular by communities not professionally or regularly involved in local cultural activity;
+increase awareness, appreciation and involvement in arts and culture by the Yarra community, and in particular by communities not regularly involved in local cultural activity;

-develop partnerships between artists or arts and cultural organisations and the wider community on projects that nurture community creativity and expression;
+develop partnerships between artists or arts and cultural organisations and the wider community on projects that nurture creativity and expression;

 create and promote a sense of local community and connectedness, a sense of place and heritage;